Shingles in Pregnancy: Causes, Risks, and Treatment

 How Can You Prevent Shingles During Pregnancy?

 Vaccination can help prevent shingles during pregnancy.
 However, the vaccine needs to be administered at least 3 months before you conceive to prevent possible ill effects of the vaccination itself on the pregnancy.
 If you didn’t have chickenpox, avoid exposure to other people who have either shingles or chickenpox as it could cause you to develop chickenpox.
 Chickenpox is highly dangerous during pregnancy.
-It has been linked to congenital disabilities or infection in the foetus.
+It has been linked to congenital disabilities or infection in the foetus (7).
 Therefore, you should take preventive measures in advance.

+Being exposed to shingles while pregnant does not mean you will develop shingles, but it may require medical evaluation if you are not immune to chickenpox.
 In case you have rashes or are concerned about your health during pregnancy, reach out to your gynaecologist or a healthcare professional to get help and address your concerns.

-Also Read: Eczema during Pregnancy
+Eczema during Pregnancy